-Connections: This segment circumvents a dead-end portion of the offstreet Conrail right-of-way, while providing key connections to primary transfer location for bus routes on Grand River Avenue.
+Connections: This segment circumvents a dead-end portion of the offstreet Conrail right-of-way, while providing key connections to primary transfer locations for bus routes on Grand River Avenue.

-Comfort and Safety: The wide boulevard is already an existing signed bike route, connecting the Cities of Dearborn, Detroit and Hamtramck.
+Comfort and Safety: The wide boulevard is already an existing signed bike route, connecting the Cities of Dearborn, Detroit and Highland Park.